orblivion/ntfy/.sandstorm/README_FUTURE.md

 ## Better UI

-Add some pictures to the onboarding to counteract all that text.
-Think of ways to remove more things.
+* Add some pictures to the onboarding to counteract all that text.
+* Icons instead of bulletpoints for Supported Apps and Integrations.
+* Think of ways to remove more things.

 ## Molly